 The easiest way to get around the island is to hire a car or a scooter.
 Both will give you greater flexibility to explore more of the island.
 If you’re short on time, you can fit more things into your day too.

-I had originally planned to hire an ATV (quad bike) as I’d done before in Greece – read my tips for hiring an ATV.
+I had originally planned to hire an ATV (quad bike) as I’d done before – read my tips for hiring an ATV.
 Instead, I decided to hire a car for one day.
 It made getting to the beaches and other landmark places that were a little further away from where I was staying, easier and quicker.

 There are quite a few hire companies to choose from and to be honest most of the prices are either quite similar with only a few Euros difference.
 Of course the more days you book the more discount you’re likely to get.